PATIENT INFORMATION

 Home Visits

 It is preferred for patients to be seen at the surgery due to medical supply access, however Home Visits for those with a condition that prevents them from attending the surgery, can be arranged.
 These Home Visits are only offered if the patient is unable to attend the surgery because of a medical condition and not due to a lack of transport.
 Please ring as early as possible in the day, for arrangements to be made.
-If an after hours visit is required, a private, out of pocket fee is payable.
+If an after hours visit is required, please call the locum service Doctor Doctor on 132 660.
+This service is available on weekdays from 6.00pm to 8.00am, weekends from 12.00pm Saturday to 8.00am Monday morning and all day on public holidays.

 Management of your Personal Health Information